Matt Olson Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- Diamondbacks pitchers combine to rank 15th in baseball in home runs surrendered (109 total, 1.1 per game).
+- Diamondbacks pitchers combine to surrender 111 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- His most recent time out was on Friday against the Toronto Blue Jays, when the righty went 5 2/3 innings, surrendering one earned run while allowing nine hits.
+- The right-hander's last appearance came on Saturday against the Toronto Blue Jays, when he tossed five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.